justbriang/todo-list/README.md

 ### Features

 -   Basic Auth(Register, login, password reset)
--   View a list of all your tasks on you4 dashboard upon logging in.
+-   View a list of all your tasks on your dashboard upon logging in.
 -   Add a new task containing the data: title, description, and due date, to my list of tasks.
 -   View a paginated list of all your tasks
 -   Mark task as completed / uncompleted